- Exercise Management in Chronic Disease

 Melainie (Lainie) Cameron is an osteopath and an accredited exercise physiologist.
-She joined the University of the Sunshine Coast as associate professor in February 2012, to lead the Bachelor of Clinical Exercise Science program.
+She joined USC as associate professor in February 2012, to lead the Bachelor of Clinical Exercise Science program.

 Lainie has been involved in university education and research in some way or another for most of her career, commencing as a sessional lecturer and clinician in the osteopathy program at Victoria University in 1995.
 Progressively she has become more and more involved in academia, completing two research degrees, and throwing her lot into applied clinical research.

 In 2006 she moved into the exercise rehabilitation area at Victoria University.
-Then in 2009 she left Victoria University to join the Australian Catholic University in Brisbane in a similar capacity, before moving on to the University of the Sunshine Coast in 2012.
+Then in 2009 she left Victoria University to join the Australian Catholic University in Brisbane in a similar capacity, before moving on to the USC in 2012.

 |Cameron M||Health Workforce Australia National Clinical Supervision Fellowship||2013||Support and education for exercise physiology clinical supervisors across QLD|